Upcoming France and Paris Strikes 2024 – Dates, Info, and Best Tips

 If you booked your train with Ouigo trains, contact them directly for an exchange or refund.

-» If your TGV, Intercité, or OuiGO train is delayed because of a train strike, you are entitled to compensations ranging from 25% to 75% of the ticket price depending on the length of the delay (minimum delay to request compensation is 30 minutes).
+» If your TGV, Intercité, or OuiGO train is delayed by France train strikes (or any other reason), you are entitled to compensation ranging from 25% to 75% of the ticket price, depending on the length of the delay (the minimum delay to request compensation is 30 minutes).

 The requests for compensation for delayed TGV and Intercité trains are treated on this site: https://garantie30minutes.sncf.com/s/?language=en_US